truthcoin/www.truthcoin.info/_posts/2014-11-22-altcoins-are-not-coins.md

 ---
-title: Altcoins Aren't Money, They're Bitcoin's Casino
+title: Altcoins Aren't Money, They're Bitcoin's Casino/Laundromat
 comments: true
 ---

 > Altcoins aren't money in theory or practice.
-Instead, they represent gambling opportunities.
+Instead, they represent gambling and/or money-laundering opportunities.
 One result of this is a confused public dialog about cryptocurrency.

 ![CasinoChips](/images/chips_smaller.png)

 (**So sorry** to *still* beat up on obviously-stupid copycoins when I should be talking about Why BitUSD Shouldn't Be Worth Exactly $1, Why Sidechains Don't Hurt Anyone, Why Counterparty Can't Last, or [My theories on why I can't find **even one** use-case for Ethereum](http://forum.truthcoin.info/index.php/topic,90.msg540.html#msg540).
 I'll be back at it later today.)